Flux Terminal (FLUXT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Flux Terminal Historical Price

-According to the latest data gathered on Flux Terminal live price page, the current price of Flux Terminal is 0.00002504USD.
-The circulating supply of Flux Terminal(FLUXT) is 999.99M FLUXT , giving it a market capitalization of $25.03K.
+According to the latest data gathered on Flux Terminal live price page, the current price of Flux Terminal is 0USD.
+The circulating supply of Flux Terminal(FLUXT) is 999.99M FLUXT , giving it a market capitalization of $24.88K.

 The Flux Terminal Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FLUXT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.